Script Renewal Requests

 Use the form below to request script renewals for any medications prescribed by your associated provider.

-Before or instead of issuing the script, your paediatrician or their locum, as per their professional, clinical and regulatory responsibilities,
+However, your paediatrician or their locum, as per their professional, clinical and regulatory responsibilities,

 may require a face-to-face appointment to review your child's progress, medication side effects or efficacy before issuing a script at any time.